bcran/edk2_aadp/README.md

 NOTE:

 - The target board by default should have EDK-II firmware version greater than or equal to v2.04.100.00 (which will support capsule update).

-### Flashing Capsule Supported EDK-II Firmware

-1. Go to [Ask a Expert page](https://www.adlinktech.com/en/Askanexpert) or [AVA Developer Platform Forum](https://www.ipi.wiki/community/forum/ava-developer-platform) where you can request us and then we will provide the download link
-2. Download & Unzip into FAT32 USB device.
-3. Boot into UEFI shell
-4. Run fwu.nsh to flash EDK-II to v2.04.100.00 which will support capsule update.
-5. Power cycle the target board.

-NOTE:

-- The above steps required only when the target is having EDK-II firmware version lesser than v2.04.100.00.

 # POST code: Below list is utilized from Intel platform, could be refined if needed.
 * Progress Map \